 Student Travel

-Undergraduate Student Life requires that all individuals who participate in travel that is organized in part or in full by student groups comply with specific procedures for Columbia-supported travel.
-These procedures vary based on the type of travel.
+Undergraduate Student Life requires that all individuals who participate in travel organized in part or whole by student groups comply with specific procedures for Columbia-supported travel.
+These procedures vary based on the type and nature of travel.

 New York City Travel